 Manfre, meanwhile, grew up in São Paulo, Brazil, but attended his senior year of high school in Waukee, Iowa.
 He said that he was influenced by several of his classmates and host family to attend Iowa State, adding “for a foreigner, it is great to see some familiar faces.”
 He gravitated toward IE because he felt it provided him with a general engineering background, combined with skills in management, economics, statistics and business overall.

-The duo, who both said the beautiful campus is also part of what attracted them to Iowa State, often take IE concepts and methods – such project management, cost analysis, process improvement, quality control and rapid prototyping – and apply them to their business.
+The duo, who both said the beautiful campus is also part of what attracted them to Iowa State, often take IE concepts and methods – such as project management, cost analysis, process improvement, quality control and rapid prototyping – and apply them to their business.
 Aside from this technical knowledge, the duo also emphasizes the importance of soft skills, such as developing good relations with suppliers and an ability to collaborate with individuals from diverse backgrounds.

 Lynch and Manfre worked closely with Jim Fay, a fellow entrepreneur and an Entrepreneur in Residence for Iowa State’s College of Engineering.
 Fay continues to work with them providing mentorship and guidance to the group, and currently serves as the president and CEO of Fin & Viola.